JoeOwnage67/MEDIEVAL-MEDICINES-MO-EDITION/readme.md

 Please let me know of any feedback or issues so I can try to correct them.

 CHANGES FOR 1.5:
-- Added "<countsAsAddedPartOrImplant>true</countsAsAddedPartOrImplant>" to parent of each type of prosthetic.
+- Added countsAsAddedPartOrImplant=true to parent of each type of prosthetic.
 Prosthetics should actually satisfy transhumanist/body modder now.
 Thank you to Damon and mountainofcheezo for figuring it out for me.

 - Added URL to About.xml to get rid of log spam.
 Thanks thailyn.